-As women, we've been conditioned for decades that our place in the gym is over by the cardio machines, and that heavy weights and muscle gain is for the big guys.
-Oh how wrong that was!
+For decades, women have been been conditioned that their place in the gym is over by the cardio machines, and that lifting heavy weights and striving for muscle gain is for the big guys.
+Oh how wrong that was.

-We love seeing more and more women hitting the free weights section at the gym, and performing strength-building exercises as opposed to spending 100% of their session in the cardio zone.
+We love to see more and more women hitting the free weights section at the gym, and performing strength-building exercises as opposed to spending 100% of their session in the cardio zone.

-But with education, a science-based training and nutrition approach and a lot of support, you can build your dream lean, toned shape, just like our client Melissa, who has chosen the Muscle Gain option several times throughout her journey!
+With the proper education, a science-based training and nutrition approach and a lot of support, we promise you can build your dream shape, just like our client Melissa, who has chosen Muscle Gain as her goal several times throughout her journey.

-Deciding to take the route to build muscle can be scary, so we're diving into exactly how to approach it for the best results, and answering all your questions so you can get back to chasing those gains!
+Deciding to take the route to build muscle can be scary, so we're diving into exactly how to approach it for the best results, and answering all the frequently asked questions so you can start chasing those gains.

 How to approach building muscle

 When it comes to putting on lean muscle, there are several important rules to follow throughout your journey.
 Here are the 6 necessary pillars to gaining a lean, strong and toned shape in the most healthy and sustainable way.

 You might have heard that in order to build muscle you need to in a calorie surplus.